-Starlink vs. Fiber
+Starlink vs. Fiber Internet

-This difference in distance has already demonstrated extremely improved speeds, latency, and reliability in comparison to other satellite Internet services.
+In spite of these concerns, Starlink has already demonstrated extremely improved speeds, latency, and reliability in comparison to other satellite Internet services.
 But just how fast and reliable is it, and how does it compare against other advanced Internet options out there today?

 How Fast Is Starlink?